thecuriousneutrino/TriggerApplication/DataModel/README.md

 ### SubSample

-Stores (in vectors) relative digit time and PMTID.
-Optionally, store digit charge.
+Stores (in vectors) relative digit time, digit charge, and PMT ID.

 Vectors of hit information are added using the `Append` method.

 All digit times are relative to the `m_timestamp`.
 When comparing times between different SubSamples, this needs to be taken into account.

+Which trigger readout window(s) a digit is associated with, and whether a digit should be masked from future triggers are held in additional vectors, and are set with `TellMeAboutTheTriggers()`

 ### TimeDelta